Mon 12 Apr - Fri 9 Jul' 21

 Time schedule for lectures/seminars TBA.

-Students from TU Delft will participate online, while participants of Bengal Institute will attend classes at the Institute.
+Students from TU Delft will participate online, while participants of Bengal Institute will attend classes at the Institute, depending on the circumstances surrounding Covid-19.

 Total number of participants from BI for the Joint Studio Program: 15 (maximum)